“If violence is learned it can be unlearned.”

 — Transforming Communities

 Intimate partner violence is, indeed, preventable.
-That is the purpose of NYSCADV's Primary Prevention Project.
-This project began with our work on the DELTA Project, a national prevention project that supports efforts to design, implement and evaluate strategies that stop intimate partner violence from occurring in the first place.
-NYSCADV was a participant from the project’s inception in 2002 until 2012, and today continues on in the work of primary prevention
+That is the vision and the purpose of NYSCADV's Primary Prevention Project - to identify and promote strategies that can stop violence before it starts.
+Our efforts began with our participation on the DELTA Project, a national prevention project that supports efforts to design, implement and evaluate strategies that stop intimate partner violence from occurring in the first place.
+NYSCADV was a participant from the project’s inception in 2002 until 2012, and today continues to prioritize primary prevention as a means toward changing the social norms that allow intimate partner violence to thrive.

 NYSCADV PREVENTION PROJECT TOOLKIT

-The NYSCADV Prevention Project Toolkit contains exercises, activities, primers, information and resources designed to help individuals and groups think about what would prevent domestic violence from happening in their communities.
-Tools and resources are chosen carefully, based on lessons learned from the New York State DELTA Project and successes from local domestic violence programs throughout the state.
+The NYSCADV Prevention Toolkit contains exercises, activities, primers, information and resources designed to help individuals and groups to think about what would prevent domestic violence from happening in their communities.
+Tools and resources are chosen carefully, based on lessons learned from the New York State DELTA Project and successes from local domestic violence programs throughout the state and across the country.
 Tools and techniques promoted in the toolkit support groups and individuals to go through their own process of discovery and decision-making to determine the role they wish to play in changing their communities.

 For more information on utilizing the resources and information found in this toolkit call Lorien Castelle, Director of Prevention at 585-413-0887.
 Training and coaching is available upon request.